MoonriseSoftwareCalifornia/Cosmos.Cms/README.md

 ## Create Content

-You have three ways to create content:
+There are three ways to create content that can be hosted on Cosmos:

 * Use the built-in [HTML or WYSIWYG Editor](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/WYSIWYG(HTMLEditor).md) (best for non-technical folks)
 * Use the built-in [Code Editor](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/CodeEditor.md)
-* Use your own IDE, such as [Visual Studio Code on your Desktop](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/Creating-with-VS-Code.md), with Node.js and npm.
+* Use [Visual Studio Code on your Desktop](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/Creating-with-VS-Code.md) with npm and import directly into Cosmos.

 ## Upload Assets